General Terms & Conditions

 - The following general terms and conditions apply to contractual relationships with business people in the context of business operations and with corporate bodies according to public law, including special assets under public law.

-- Deviations from these terms and conditions are only effective when confirmed in writing by us.
+- Deviations from these terms and conditions are only effective when confirmed in writing or in text form by us.
 These terms and conditions replace all previous terms and conditions.

 II.
 Offer and scope of delivery